SJellen/protocols/README.md

 ## License

-Textual content (RFCs, whitepapers, briefs) is licensed under **CC BY-NC 4.0**.
+Textual content (RFCs, whitepapers, briefs) is licensed under
+**Creative Commons Attribution–NonCommercial–ShareAlike 4.0 (CC BY-NC-SA 4.0)**.

+Licensing terms may evolve as specifications mature toward implementation and adoption.

 Example schemas and sample JSON are provided for illustrative and non-commercial research use.
-For commercial or production use, please contact the author.
+For commercial or production use, additional licensing may be required.

 ---